tlbardelljr/esxi_backup/README.md

 # You need ssh keys installed on ESXi host from linux computer that will run this script.
 Run commands below as root.
 Run this script as root.
-On a Linux box, create a key pair without passphrase:<br>
+&nbsp;On a Linux box, create a key pair without passphrase:<br>
 &nbsp;&nbsp;&nbsp;ssh-keygen -N "" -f id_esxi<br><br>
-This creates two files - id_esxi and id_esxi.pub.<br>
+&nbsp;This creates two files - id_esxi and id_esxi.pub.<br>
-Append the public key to /etc/ssh/keys-root/authorized_keys on your ESXi box from Linux:<br>
+&nbsp;Append the public key to /etc/ssh/keys-root/authorized_keys on your ESXi box from Linux:<br>
 &nbsp;&nbsp;&nbsp;cat id_esxi.pub | ssh root@HOSTNAME_OR_IP_ADDRESS 'cat >>/etc/ssh/keys-root/authorized_keys'<br><br>
-To test, you can ssh into your ESXi box by just using the private key:<br>
+&nbsp;To test, you can ssh into your ESXi box by just using the private key:<br>
 &nbsp;&nbsp;&nbsp;ssh -i id_esxi root@HOSTNAME_OR_IP_ADDRESS<br>